weisongf/gitproject/readme.txt

 Git is a version control system
 Git is free software luck thing
-Git is free software very goog
+Git is free software very good distributed under the GPL.